 - Language Arts Education - 15-18 credit hours

 - Social Studies Education - 15-18 credit hours

 NOTE: The Reading Education concentration is no longer admitting students.
 Students who completed EDRD 3320 prior to or during the fall semester of 2017 will be allowed to complete the concentration.
 Please contact the B.S. in Middle Grades Education Program Coordinator at email@example.com for more information.

 Admission Requirements and Deadlines

-This program is governed by two sets of admission requirements and deadlines: 1) Kennesaw State University's undergraduate admissions requirements, including the Competitive Admissions Model, and 2) the Bagwell College of Education admission policies for Teacher Education.
+This program is governed by two sets of admission requirements and deadlines: 1) Kennesaw State University's undergraduate admissions requirements and 2) the Bagwell College of Education admission policies for Teacher Education.